 By being able to pause and respond, rather than react, you might best be described as strong in “psychological flexibility.”
 Your pause affords you the time and psychological openness to assess both how you feel about the situation and to brainstorm regarding what is in your best interests.
 By contrast, your quickness to be reactive in your feelings, thoughts, and actions would evidence “psychological inflexibility.”
 Such impulsive reactivity relies more on knee-jerk habits that are emotionally fueled than on the engagement of your more rational brain.

 The Components of Psychological Flexibility

 “Psychological flexibility” is a concept that has been emphasized and studied throughout the history of psychology.
 It is foundational in the practice of acceptance and commitment therapy (ACT) and defined by Stephen Hayes as “being able to contact the moment as a conscious human being more fully as it is, not as what it says it is, and based on what the situation affords, persisting or changing in behavior in the service of chosen values” (Hayes et al., 2013).

-As such, psychological flexibility entails the capacity to flexibly adapt to the demands of a situation, freedom to evoke and focus our mental resources, quickly shift perspective, and constructively prioritize from competing desires or demands.
+As such, psychological flexibility entails the capacity to flexibly adapt to the demands of a situation, the freedom to evoke and focus our mental resources, quickly shift perspective, and constructively prioritize competing desires or demands.